josephmate/java-by-experiments/create_threads_until_crash/README.md

 Eventually it will hit some bottleneck and fail.
 I wrapped a bash script around it to let me modify the stack and heap size.

+**WARNING:** if you run this script, sometimes your OS will crash because it uses too much memory.

 ```
 ./run.sh 1M 10M 10000
 ...